adarsh-v-h/Networking-with-python/Readme.md

 1. create a virtual env with: python3 -m venv a_name
 2. Download the requirements: pip install -r requirements.txt
-Note: to confirm run pip list, to check if everything is installed
+Note: to confirm run pip list, to check if everything is installed The safe_http.py is to host a local http server, us to test safely, run "python3 safe_http.py "